alkampfergit/personal-blog/codewrecks/content/post/old/2010/02/three-state-checkbox-in-asp-net.md

 <asp:CheckBox ID="chkCCSignaled" CssClass="threestate" runat="server" />
 {{< / highlight >}}

-The only stuff you need is that you need to assign the â€œthreestateâ€ style to the checkbox. (this satisfy the need of the minimuym impact, other developers that want to use that checkbox can simply add that css to a standard checkbox).
+The only stuff you need is that you need to assign the *threestate* style to the checkbox. (this satisfy the need of the minimuym impact, other developers that want to use that checkbox can simply add that css to a standard checkbox).
 The dirty work is done by an unobtrusive jquery javascript that gets injected with the masterpage.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 $(function() {